-For example, if a card read, "The first time each turn a $\oint$ character die is damaged, draw a die and add it to your Prep Area."
-It could only add one die to the Prep Area per turn, no matter how many $\oint$ character dice were damaged (even if they're different characters).
+For example, a card reads, "The first time each turn a f character die is damaged, draw a die and add it to your Prep Area."
+This effect can only add one die to the Prep Area per turn, no matter how many f character dice are damaged (even if they're different characters).